-Sets the passthrough mode of an existing DVD device.
-Changing the setting while the VM is running is forbidden.
-The setting is only used if at VM start the device is configured as a host DVD drive, in all other cases it is ignored.
+Sets the bandwidth group of an existing storage device.
 The device must already exist; see attachDevice() for how to attach a new device.

 The controllerPort and device parameters specify the device slot and have have the same meaning as with attachDevice().